unsplash/datasets/DOCS.md

 | suggested_by_user             | Whether the keyword was added by a user (human) |
 | user_suggestion_source        | The type of user that suggested or set the keyword (photographer, admin or unknown) |

-## 3 - collections.tsv
+## 3 - collections.csv

 *Note: A collection on Unsplash is a user created grouping of photos.
 These are similar to boards on Pinterest and can often group photos in complex and creative ways.
 Another type of collection is topics.
 Topics are different content-specific photo feeds available on the website*

-The `collections.tsv` dataset has one row per photo-collection/topic pair.
+The `collections.csv` dataset has one row per photo-collection/topic pair.
 Whenever a photo belongs to a collection or a topic, it will appear as one row.
 Each row describes when the photo was added to the collection/topic and gives the title of the collection/topic.